waynebloss/sttyl/README.md

 ## Browser Usage

-The code in `mode.ts` should work perfectly well in a browser once compiled to JavaScript.
+The code in `mod.ts` should work perfectly well in a browser once compiled to JavaScript.
 Look for an NPM module soon.

 ## Default Styles